utilmind/MySQL-migration-tools/README.md

 ⚠️ Always make sure that device has enough space for dumps.<br />
 ℹ️ MySQL (not MariaDB) can display a warning like `mysqldump: [Warning] Using a password on the command line interface can be insecure.`
 Yes, it's definitely is, but ignore this warning.
-This is simply the password entered or specified in the configuration, which is substituted when calling mysqldump as a command-line parameter.
+This is simply the password entered or specified in the configuration, which is substituted when calling mysqldump as a command-line parameter.<br />
+⭐ [`db-dump.sh`](db-dump.sh) usually optimizing all MyISAM tables (analyzing InnoDB tables) before each dump, if `--skip-optimize` option is not used.
+But you can optimize/analyze your tables separately with [`optimize-tables.sh`](optimize-tables.sh) utility.

 ---